open5e/open5e/source/monsters/tome-of-beasts/W/wharfling-swarm.rst

 piercing damage if the swarm has half of its hit points or fewer.

-**Locking Bite.** When a creature leaves a wharfling swarm’s space, 1d3 wharflings remain grappled to them (escape DC 10).
+**Locking Bite.** When a creature leaves a wharfling swarm’s space, 1d3 wharflings remain :ref:`srd:grappled` to them (escape DC 10).
 Each wharfling inflicts 5 (1d4 + 3) piercing damage at the start of the creature’s turns until it escapes from the grapples.